Cleansing Service Group: Other Activities

 In 2013, CSG launched SepticTanksAndCesspits.com; a dedicated sewage clearance booking website which enables customers to get an instant online quote and book a tanker to empty their septic tank, cesspit or sewage treatment plant.

 CSG was the subject of Waste Matters: A History of Cleansing Service Group (ISBN 978-0907383840), a 2002 book by Nigel Watson, examining the history of the company.
 The text was updated in 2017, entitled The Hart of Waste (ISBN 978-1781258200).

 CSG have interests in a broad range of activities across the waste sector.
 In 2008, CSG acquired J&G Environmental, the largest print waste company in the UK and a major recycler of aluminium.
 In 2015, the group acquired Willacy Oil Services, specialists for many years in industrial cleaning, oil refinery services and the manufacture of specialist automated tank cleaning equipment, along with the Oilmonster waste oil collection brand.

 Awards

 In 2010, Cleansing Service Group ranked 24th in The Sunday Times Profit Track 100 listing which ranks the UK's top 100 private firms with the fastest growing profits.
 This saw a leap of 36 places from 60th position in 2009.

-CSG entered the 2011 Salford Business Awards and were finalists in both the Green Award and Excellence Award categories and runners up for the Technology Award.

-CSG were awarded the 2012 Salford Business Award for Excellence.
-This highlights the utmost standards of leadership, planning, analysis, people management and customer-led focus.

-CSG were awarded the 2014 Salford Business Award for Best Employer, proving that the company's policy of investing in its staff benefits both company and employees.